droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/addrdb.h - See the CPP file.

-./src/addrman.cpp - [Stochastic address manager](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2012-January/001100.html) (CAddrMan) and CAddress stats (CAddrInfo). [*Added in 0.6*](https://github.com/bitcoin/bitcoin/pull/787).
+./src/addrman.cpp - [Stochastic address manager](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2012-January/001100.html) (CAddrMan) and CAddress stats (CAddrInfo).
+In other words, CAddrMan decides what connections to keep in the connection pool, decides what new connections to make, and decides how to respond when a *GetAddr* message comes in. [*Added in 0.6*](https://github.com/bitcoin/bitcoin/pull/787).

 ./src/addrman.h - See the CPP file.